vinliao/warpy/README.md

 To see what you can do with the datasets, see [example.ipynb](example.ipynb).
 To see the data schema, see [models.py](models.py).

 One-command install on MacOS and Linux machines: run `make install`.
 Windows machines: it's recommended to use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and run `make install` there.
+If you don't want to use `make`, you can run `pip install -r requirements.txt` manually inside a virtual environment.

 All of `main.py` commands: